So many tours, so little time

-The May 11 opening was greeted with the new two-hour Julia Morgan tour, taking an in-depth look at the life and career of this extraordinary woman as well as tours of rarely seen areas of Hearst Castle.
-Morgan, the architect of Hearst Castle, the Hearst San Simeon property and other family properties.
-As one of America’s preeminent architects, her designs graced private homes, college campuses, women’s clubs and religious buildings.
-This new tour highlights Morgan’s gift for design and includes photographic displays of architectural drawings, family photos and personal items.
+Morgan not only designed the castle on the hill but also the Hearst San Simeon property and other family properties.
+As one of America’s preeminent architects, Morgan’s designs graced private homes, college campuses, women’s clubs and religious buildings.
+The tour highlights Morgan’s gift for design and includes photographic displays of architectural drawings, family photos and personal items.

 Hearst started building the fabulous estate on family ranchland overlooking the village of San Simeon in 1919.
 He called the estate “La Cuesta Encantada” – Spanish for The Enchanted Hill.
 By 1947, the hilltop complex included the iconic twin-towered main building, three guesthouses frequently occupied by Hollywood’s famous, and 127 acres of terraced gardens, fountains, and pools.